This article provides some best practices for Zoom hosts. See also this Zoom video on understanding Zoom meeting controls.

 - Greet students via Audio (microphone) and Chat tools.

-- Meeting leaders may access the Manage Participants icon on the meeting toolbar to change permissions in the meeting in real time.
+- Meeting hosts may access the Manage Participants icon on the meeting toolbar to change permissions in the meeting in real time.

-- Meeting leaders may also Lock the Share Screen tool on the Manage Participants menu, and allow participants to record the meeting.
+- Meeting hosts may also Lock the Share Screen tool on the Manage Participants menu and allow participants to record the meeting.

 - Have the best Internet connection possible for Share Screen activities.
 This is important for conducting Share Screen and engaging the Video tool as well.

 - If sharing a media file, be aware of two options on the Share Screen Options on the bottom-left.
 You may wish to select “Share Computer Sound.”
 This will broadcast the sound through the meeting room.

 - Participants have varying signal strength, so content may stream faster for some and slower for others.
 Periodically check with meeting participants when sharing larger content items and verify what is displaying on their screen.